mdeangelo272/ansible-demo/README.md

 This repository contains a sample Ansible Module, Role, and Playbook that will install a Cassandra database and manage Cassandra database users.

 ## Setup and Dependencies
 This solution was implemented and tested using the software and versions listed below.
-Note that these are the versioned used on the development machine (i.e. the controller or host node), not necessarily the versions installed by the configuration logic.
+Note that these are the versions used on the development machine (i.e. the controller or host node), not necessarily the versions installed by the configuration logic.
 * Python 3.6.1 and pip 10.0.1
 * Ansible 2.5.5
 * VirtualBox 5.2.12
 * Vagrant 2.1.1

-If you would like instructions on how to install these tools or how to use them please [create a new issue](https://github.com/mdeangelo272/ansible-demo/issues/new).
+If you would like instructions on how to install these tools or how to use them please [create a new issue](https://github.com/mdeangelo272/ansible-demo/issues/new) or [email me](mailto:iam@mdeangelo272.me).

 ## Usage
 This demo solution is intended to be completely self-contained.
 To install Cassandra and create a demo user simply run: